FoodReady » Blog » What Are Preventive Controls in Food Safety?

 • (Please get in touch with us for the complete list)

-If a product is produced and distributed only in a single State they can choose between a HACCP plan and a PC Plan but since the product is not crossing State lines it is regulated by the State government.
-Certain products have their own regulations – just to name a few: seafood, juice, USDA regulated products, and low acid canned foods.
+If a product is produced and distributed only in a single State, the producer can choose between a HACCP plan and a PC Plan, but since the product is not crossing State lines, it is regulated by the State government.
+Certain products have regulations, just to name a few: seafood, juice, USDA-regulated products, and low-acid canned foods.

 Why set up Preventive Controls?